gjvanderheiden/libknx/README.md

 Contains classes to parse and create cemi frames.

 ### src/connection
 User side (API) objects for discovery and create a connection to an IP router.
+KnxClientConnection handles Cemi level and KnxTunnelingConnection handles Knx ip level (knx ip header and Request, Responses).

 ### src/headers
 Headers / frames that are used in the protocol.
 The objects in this directory can parse and create them.
 The objects in this directory use ByteBuffer from src/bytes.